');

 About Custer, MT

-Custer is a small community in Montana with a population of 155 residents.
-The median household income is $70,000 per year, which is near the national average.
-The median age in Custer is 59.5 years.
+Custer is a small community located in Montana with a population of 155 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,000 per year, which is 7% below the national median of $75,149.
+The median age of 59.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Custer Ranks in Montana